fnss/fnss/README.md

     make install

-This will download all developement requirements and install FNSS in editable mode, which means that any change made to the source code will be immediately available by other libraries in the system without needing reinstallation.
+This will download all development requirements and install FNSS in editable mode, which means that any change made to the source code will be immediately available by other libraries in the system without needing reinstallation.